suminohh/content-ops-starter/content/pages/blog/why-i-changed-my-website.md

 I found a free template and started modifying that instead!
 It didn't require much AI assistance because it was pretty straightforward to review the files and get the gist.
 For things I wasn't sure about, I turned to Cursor.
 (Cursor wouldn't cooperate so I did some manual copy-and-pasting.)
 And shoutout to Netlify!
 After a few failed attempts at cloning the repo and deploying, I can now make edits and launch with just a few clicks.

 It is taking me some time to create new pages and visual assets, but I'm so excited to finally be in control.
-Every issue I run into is now a reflection of my own skillset and an opportunity to upskill!
+Every issue I run into is now a reflection of my own skillset!
 It's incredibly liberating.
 And honestly, I'm really happy I no longer have to spend $200 a year simply because I didn't know how to do something.
 That was honestly my biggest motivator.